Norbgorb/sample/readme.md

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
-Laravel attempts to take the pain out of development by easing common tasks used in the majority of web projects, such as:
+Laravel takes the pain out of development by easing common tasks used in the majority of web projects, such as:

 - [Simple, fast routing engine](https://laravel.com/docs/routing).
 - [Powerful dependency injection container](https://laravel.com/docs/container).